LDraw Primitives Reference

 Top

 These primitives represent various components of the technic axle and its matching hole.
 They are orientated in the {x,z} plane.
-Except where noted below, and in the {y} dimension only, these primitives should not be scaled.
+Except where noted below, and in the {y} dimension only, these primitives must not be scaled.

 axle.dat